Archive

 What Are Crepuscular Rays?

 As just stated, the appearance of these "god rays" has a perfectly logical and scientific explanation.
-But before we take a more in-depth look at its formation, one first needs to define what precisely crepuscular rays are:
+Before taking a more in-depth look at its formation, one first needs to define what precisely crepuscular rays are:

 Crepuscular Rays Definition